 The SMERU Research Institute is an independent institution for research and public policy studies, focusing on

-forefront of the research effort to highlight the impact of government programs
+forefront of the research effort to highlight the impact of government programmes

 In the social and economic fields, SMERU conducts studies on the impact and performance

-of government programs and policies related to poverty, health and education.
+of government programmes and policies related to poverty, health and education.
 SMERU